HalisManaz/TURKAI-Interpol-Red-Notices/README.md

 5. Open your web browser and go to http://localhost:8000 to access the web page.

-## Architecture
+## **Architecture**
 The application is composed of three Docker containers:

-1. Container A: This container periodically fetches the data from the Interpol wanted list and puts it into the message queue system in Container C.
+1. **'Container A'**: This container periodically fetches the data from the Interpol wanted list and puts it into the message queue system in Container C.

-2. Container B: This container is a Python-based web server that listens to the message queue system in Container C. It saves the data in the required database and displays it on a simple HTML web page along with a timestamp.
+2. **'Container B'**: This container is a Python-based web server that listens to the message queue system in Container C. It saves the data in the required database and displays it on a simple HTML web page along with a timestamp.
 Whenever a new piece of data is consumed from the queue, the web page is updated.
 If an already saved record is updated, an alarm is displayed on the web page.

-3. Container C: This container contains the message queue system RabbitMQ.
+3. **'Container C'**: This container contains the message queue system RabbitMQ.

-## Environment Variables
+## **Environment Variables**
 The application requires several environment variables to be set in order to function properly.
 These are the following:

-* **MONGODB_USERNAME**: The username used to connect to the MongoDB instance.
+* **'MONGODB_USERNAME'**: The username used to connect to the MongoDB instance.
-* **MONGODB_PASSWORD**: The password used to connect to the MongoDB instance.
+* **'MONGODB_PASSWORD'**: The password used to connect to the MongoDB instance.
-* **MONGODB_CLUSTER**: The cluster address of the MongoDB instance.
+* **'MONGODB_CLUSTER'**: The cluster address of the MongoDB instance.
-* **MONGODB_DATABASE**: The name of the database to use in the MongoDB instance.
+* **'MONGODB_DATABASE'**: The name of the database to use in the MongoDB instance.
-* **MONGODB_COLLECTION**: The name of the collection to use in the MongoDB instance.
+* **'MONGODB_COLLECTION'**: The name of the collection to use in the MongoDB instance.
-* **INTERVAL**: The interval (in seconds) at which the scraper should scrape for new data.
+* **'INTERVAL'**: The interval (in seconds) at which the scraper should scrape for new data.
-* **RABBITMQ_HOST**: The host address of the RabbitMQ instance.
+* **'RABBITMQ_HOST'**: The host address of the RabbitMQ instance.

 Make sure to set these environment variables before starting the application.
 You can do this by creating a .env file in the root of the project and setting the values there.
 An example .env file has been provided for reference.